hrvthzslt/markdown-server-flask/README.md

 Simple markdown server written with Flask.

+**You can read this README in a structured manner if you run the server.**

 ## Content management

 This is a simple content management system that uses Flask and Markdown to serve content from a directory.
 The content is written in Markdown and converted to HTML on the fly.